openshift/enhancements/enhancements/management-workload-partitioning.md

 ```

 The admission hook will reject pods with multiple annotations, for
 now.
-Future work may allow multiple targets with different priorities
+Future work may allow multiple workload types with different
-to support clusters with different types of configurations.
+priorities to support clusters with different types of configurations.

 #### Pod mutation